 Beyond our top three budget priorities for 2011-2012, we would like to see some funds dedicated to expanded program opportunities for elementary students.
 Along the lines of the current technology programs at First Avenue Public School and Amherstview Public School, we would like to see the Board consider additional program opportunities that are open to a wider range of elementary students.
 Such programs could include: communication technologies (web design, video production, animation, and photography), instrumental music or other opportunities in the Arts.
 AESA remains open to discussion around possibilities for enhanced programming for elementary students in consultation with Elementary Program and other partners.

 In response to comments by Trustee Jackson, Mr. Hedderson stated that AESA is fully supportive of the Board’s Strategic Plan, and hopefully their budget priorities align with the current course we are on.

 Chair French thanked Mr. Hedderson for providing the above-noted information.

-Principal Highet reported that secondary schools are directly allocated funds based on a per-pupil basis, as determined by the Board.
+Principal Holden reported that secondary schools are directly allocated funds based on a per-pupil basis, as determined by the Board.
 Trustees also allocate funds to support Board-wide initiatives and programs through the Secondary School Central Program Budget.
-In the recent school years, the allocation for this budget was $354,168.00 based on $47 per student under 21 years of age.
+He said that in the 2010-2011 school year, the allocation for this budget was $354,168.00 based on $47 per student under 21 years of age.
 The allocation for adults (21 and over) was $9,900 based on $15 per pupil.